 Support Services offer various programs to address social determinants of health, including housing and employment coaching and placement, among other critically needed services.

-April showers have brought May flowers to the Hope Drop-In Center!
+April showers brought May flowers and now a beautiful garden to the Hope Drop-In Center!
 Clients at the San Jose-based center, which empowers youth ages 15-25 to take an active role in creating positive lifestyle changes within a supportive, safe, and understanding environment, are reaping the rewards after a day of therapeutic gardening last month.
 This year, they have collectively chosen carrots, bell peppers, squash, tomatoes, lettuce and an abundance of flowers as their crops of choice.

 According to the American Horticultural Therapy Association, a therapeutic garden is a “plant-dominated environment purposefully designed to facilitate interaction with the healing elements of nature.”
 Beyond being a source of fresh and healthy food, a vegetable garden offers a variety of significant mental health benefits: